SPL Uudenmaan piiri

-The SPL Uusimaan piiri (Uusimaa Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Vantaa.
+The SPL Uusimaan piiri (Uusimaa Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Vantaa.

 Background

 Suomen Palloliitto Uusimaan piiri, commonly referred to as SPL Uusimaan piiri or SPL Uusimaa, is the governing body for football in Vantaa.
 Based in the city of Vantaa, the Association's Director is Matti Räisänen.

 Member clubs

 League Competitions

 SPL Uusimaan piiri run the following league competitions: